thanasak-s/netfox/README.md

 <a href="https://opensource.org/licenses/MIT"><img alt="License" src="https://img.shields.io/badge/license-MIT-orange.svg?style=flat-square" /></a>
 </p>

 Netfox provides a quick look on all executed network requests performed by your iOS or OSX app.
 It grabs all requests - of course yours, requests from 3rd party libraries (such as AFNetworking, Alamofire or else), UIWebViews, and more

 Very useful and handy for network related issues and bugs

-Supports Swift 5 and above - bridged also for Objective-C.
+Supports Swift 4 and above - bridged also for Objective-C.

-For Swift 4 support, use version [1.19.0](https://github.com/kasketis/netfox/releases/tag/1.19.0).

 For Swift 3.2 support, use version [1.12.1](https://github.com/kasketis/netfox/releases/tag/1.12.1).